SolemmaLLC/ClimateStudioDocs/docs/revitImporter.rst

 .. _Revit Exporter Plug-in: revitExporter.html

+If your .cse file contains Nurbs geometry, you will be presented with:

 .. figure:: images/revit_importnurbs.png
    :width: 900px
    :align: center

-This pops up if .cse file contains NURBS geometry.
-Choose to either import Nurbs when successful or import meshes only.
-If an error occurs when importing Nurbs geometry, a mesh geometry will be created in it's place.
+- **Import Nurbs** imports Nurbs Geometry when available, a mesh geometry are created otherwise.
+- **Mesh Only** imports only mesh geometires.
+This will result in a lighter model.

 .. figure:: images/revit_importing.png
    :width: 900px